Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Failure Examples with Advanced Language Models

 \section{Failure Examples with Advanced Language Models}

 We provide several failure episodes with advanced language models such as \texttt{gpt-4} and \texttt{text-davinci-003} in \autoref{tab:error_gpt4}.
 The left columns have correct plans, and the right columns have failure plans.
-Compared to \texttt{gpt-3.5-turbo} (\autoref{tab:error_comp_miniwob}), LMAs based on advanced models may not ignore the necessary intermediate actions.
-However, they tend to suffer from tiny errors such as capitalization (RCI, AdaPlanner) or attributes in HTML (Synapse).
+Qualitatively, LMAs based on advanced models manage to reduce the ratio of failure modes in \texttt{gpt-3.5-turbo} (\autoref{tab:error_comp_miniwob}), such as skipping necessary intermediate steps and hallucination of unnecessary actions.
+However, they tend to suffer from tiny errors more such as capitalization (RCI, AdaPlanner) or attributes in HTML (Synapse).

 \begin{landscape}

 \end{landscape}